kevinzhuang01/srp_2025/_profiles/mercy-nthenyakyatha.md

   city-scale study combines satellite-derived building archetypes with dynamic thermal simulations to model residential cooling demand and assess its effects on transformer loading.'
-academic_interests: 'My research and academic interests are at the intersection of sensing technologies, data-driven modeling, and machine learning, with a particular focus on urban sustainability and mobility: Computer Vision for Public Transportation I develop end-to-end pipelines and models to detect, track, and re-identify passengers
+academic_interests: "My research and academic interests are at the intersection of sensing technologies, data-driven modeling, and machine learning, with a particular focus on urban sustainability and mobility: Computer Vision for Public Transportation I develop end-to-end pipelines and models to detect, track, and re-identify passengers